open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>fsType</b></td>
         <td>string</td>
         <td>
           fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
-Examples: "ext4", "xfs", "ntfs".
-Implicitly inferred to be "ext4" if unspecified.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore TODO: how do we prevent errors in the filesystem from compromising the machine<br/>
+Examples: "ext4", "xfs", "ntfs".<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>partition</b></td>
         <td>integer</td>
         <td>
           partition is the partition in the volume that you want to mount.
 If omitted, the default is to mount by volume name.
-Examples: For volume /dev/sda1, you specify the partition as "1".
-Similarly, the volume partition for /dev/sda is "0" (or you can leave the property empty).<br/>
+Examples: For volume /dev/sda1, you specify the partition as "1".<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>